An ugly problem with an ugly name—hallux valgus

 - Avoid pointy-toed stilettos; they’re the worst!

-- When you buy shoes, ask that your feet be measured for size and width.
+- Ask that your feet be measured for size and width when you buy shoes, a.
 Different shoe styles fit differently, but it’s a good place to start.

-- Especially if you are on your feet all day, look for shoes with a wide toe, good arch support, and a slight heel (1-1.5″).
+- Look for shoes with a wide toe, good arch support, and a slight heel (1-1.5″), especially if you are on your feet all day.
 Keen brand shoes have been recommended to me.

 Once a bunion has started forming, there is really nothing you can do to realign the bones.
 I’ve seen videos that claim you can, but you can’t.